 Monday on the NewsHour, Jeffrey Brown interviewed Roger Rosenblatt about his advice to writers.
 You can read the transcript of their conversation here.

 Roger is also taking your questions about writing.
-You can submit them as comments on this page, or you can email us.
+You can submit them as comments on this page.
 We’ll post his answers soon.
 Editor’s note: We are no longer taking questions.
 You can read Roger Rosenblatt’s responses here.